sc0h0/sc0h0.github.io/_posts/2023/2023-12-26-select-distinct-ride-to-work.md

 ### Applying the DTW Algorithm

-Now that the route data, including 300 historical routes, is ready, we can start applying the DTW algorithm.
-I should call out that a <a href="https://alphasldiallo.github.io/dynamic-time-warping-algorithm-for-trajectories-similarity/"> helpful write-up and sample implementation code</a> made it easier for me to implement the algorithm myself.
+Now that we have 300 historical routes ready for analysis, we can begin applying the DTW algorithm.
+I also want to acknowledge a <a href="https://alphasldiallo.github.io/dynamic-time-warping-algorithm-for-trajectories-similarity/"> helpful write-up and sample code</a> that made it easier to put this algorithm into practice.

 Before we run DTW across all the data, let's test how it performs on two similar but slightly different ride to work.